rpm-software-management/dnf/doc/command_ref.rst

 ``dnf history redo <transaction-spec>|<package-name-spec>``
     Repeat the specified transaction.
 Uses the last transaction (with highest ID) if more than one transaction for given <package-name-spec> is found.
-If it is not possible to redo some operation due to the current state of RPMDB, it will not redo the transaction.
+If it is not possible to redo some operations due to the current state of RPMDB, it will not redo the transaction.

 ``dnf history rollback <transaction-spec>|<package-name-spec>``
     Undo all transactions performed after the specified transaction.
 Uses the last transaction (with highest ID) if more than one transaction for given <package-name-spec> is found.
-    If it is not possible to undo some transaction due to the current state of RPMDB, it will not undo any transaction.
+    If it is not possible to undo some transactions due to the current state of RPMDB, it will not undo any transaction.

 ``dnf history undo <transaction-spec>|<package-name-spec>``
     Perform the opposite operation to all operations performed in the specified transaction.
     Uses the last transaction (with highest ID) if more than one transaction for given
     <package-name-spec> is found.
-If it is not possible to undo some operation due to
+If it is not possible to undo some operations due to
     the current state of RPMDB, it will not undo the transaction.

 ``dnf history userinstalled``